 Take Action - Find It

 How to Order a Short-Term Test Kit

 You can test your home by purchasing a test kit from the National Radon Program or most home improvement stores.
 If you purchase a kit from a home improvement store, be sure to check the expiration date.
-Another option would be to hire a Certified Radon Measurement Provider .
+Another option would be to hire a Certified Radon Measurement Provider.
 The South Carolina Radon Program can provide a limited number of free radon test kits to South Carolina homeowners each year.
-Due to the high volume of test kit requests the program has received, we are not able to accept new requests at this time.
+Request a test kit here.

 IMPORTANT: Read and follow the additional testing information that comes with the kit.

 - Short-term tests offer a quick and cheap way to test for radon.
 Short-term tests take from two to 90 days (depending on the device used).
 Once the test kit is submitted to the laboratory, lab results usually take two to four weeks to be received.
 Keep in mind that test results can only measure the radon levels in your home during the test period.

 - Long-term tests stay in place for more than 90 days.
 The results from a long-term test give a better picture of your family's actual radon exposure.